 Where to stay in Rio de Janeiro Brazil

-We stayed at Copacabana Beach, the main strip where most tourist tends to stay.
+We stayed at Copacabana Beach, the main strip where most tourist tends to linger.
 There are plenty of hotels to choose from.
 We stayed at the Windsor Atlantica, a fantastic hotel with all of the amenities that you would expect.
 It was reasonably inexpensive and centrally located.
 We were able to walk up and down Copacabana Beach at leisure.
-I would say we felt quite safe, but there are a few things that you should know about safety in Rio de Janeiro Brazil.
+I would say we felt quite safe, but there are a few things that you should know about safety in Rio de Janeiro, Brazil.

 Safety in Rio de Janeiro Brazil

 First of all, almost everybody that has travel experience knows to avoid crowds and Brazil is no different.
-If a group of people approaches you to sell you something the chances are you are about to get scammed or worse robbed.
-Additionally, in Brazil, a common crime is for local to start a conversation with you and then grab your jewelry and high tail it.
+If a group of people approaches you to sell you something, the chances are you are about to get scammed or worse robbed.
+Additionally, in Brazil, a common crime is for locals to start a conversation with you and then grab your jewelry and high tail it.
 Pickpocketing is rife.
 We saw this happen several times.

 What was baffling to me is that you could do a basic Google search and know that of all the places in the world, Brazil does not have a record for being one of the safest.
 It’s a third world country, and poverty is rampant.
-If you’re touting a gold chain, a fancy diamond bracelet or even your engagement ring, you’re essentially bringing attention to yourself.
-Personally when I travel to countries like Brazil that have a less than stellar reputation I don’t take any jewelry with me.
+If you’re touting a gold chain, a fancy diamond bracelet, or even your engagement ring, you’re essentially bringing attention to yourself.
+Personally, when I travel to countries like Brazil that have a less than stellar reputation, I don’t take any jewelry with me.
 I leave it all at home.

 Secondly, only carry as much cash as you are willing to spend that day.
-At the end of the day if you’re going to go out for the night or the day shopping you probably not going to spend more than a few hundred dollars.
+At the end of the day, if you’re going to go out for the night or the day shopping, you probably not going to spend more than a few hundred dollars.
 If you get taken advantage of, all you stand to lose is whatever cash you have, and you were planning to spend it anyway!

 Lastly, don’t wander off down side streets.
 Stick to the main roads and common areas.
 There are plenty of ghettos in Brazil and one trip down the wrong side of the road, and you’re going to be on the wrong side of town and in trouble.